-Now navigate to Plugins -> PlexMediaServer and click on "here" to open a browser window and logging in to Plex.
+Now navigate to Plugins -> PlexMediaServer and click on “here” to open a browser window and log in to Plex.

 Step 6 – Adding a Library to Plex

-Go through the initial steps, rename your server if you want.
+Go through the initial steps, and rename your server if you want.
 You need to create an Account with Plex before being able to use it.
-After you have done all that, it's time to add Media.
-This can be a little confusing, but I'll help you through.
+After you have done all that, it’s time to add Media.
+This can be a little confusing, but I’ll help you through it.

 Let’s say you want to add the Folder Movies from your plex-share.

 After clicking on Add Library in Plex, you have to adjust the path like this: \media\Movies

 This will add the Movies Folder to your Plex Media Server.
 Be careful!
 The input is case-sensitive!
 If Movies is written with a capital M and you would write \Media\movies, it wouldn’t work.

 The Plugin is not updated as frequently as it should be.
 To manually update your Plex Media Server check out this article.
 Alright, this concludes this tutorial.
 This should have you covered as we went through each and every step.

 ℹ️ Related Articles